nikoopolis/AllGreekToMe/README.md

-# It's All Greek to Me:
+# It's All Greek to Me
-## The Morphological Complexity of the Greek Verbs,
+## The Morphological Complexity of the Greek Verbs
 ###### by Nicholas Evans

 ## Introduction

+TBD :-)

 ## Transliterary Challenges